Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Results

 The charge distributions of the modelled systems are computed integrating the electronic states over the occupied Nb band, down to \SI{-0.4}{\electronvolt} below the Fermi level.
-From the three-dimensional object thus produced, we obtain a simulated diffraction/scattering pattern for the 2H-NbSe$_2$ bilayer, which has the advantage of factoring out the in-plane displacement and thus highlights the symmetry of the lattice and its charge distribution.
-By treating separately lattice and charge modulations, we can assess their roles in the transition from one symmetry to another.
+From the three-dimensional object thus produced, we obtain geometric structure factors $f(h,k,l)$ for the 2H-NbSe$_2$ bilayer, which have the advantage of factoring out the in-plane displacement, thus highlighting the symmetry of the lattice and its charge distribution.
+By treating separately lattice and charge modulations, we can assess their roles in the transition from one symmetry to another~\cite{VESTA-JACr2011}.
 In general, this analysis can also provide a tool to detect changes of symmetry not occurring at the surface but in lower layers.